geewax-tech/wepass-site/privacy.md

 # Data Protection Policy

-This Data Protection Policy (the "Policy") applies to the collection, use and disclosure of an individual customers Personal Data (hereinafter defined) arising from goods and/or services offered by wepass.dev ("WePass").
+This Data Protection and Privacy Policy (the "Policy") applies to the collection, use and disclosure of an individual customers Personal Data (hereinafter defined) arising from goods and/or services offered by wepass.dev ("WePass") including, but not limited to, WePass BTT, WePass FTT, WePass WSET Wine 2, WePass Barber Licensing, and all other WePass test preparation apps.

 ## 1. General